tencho992/stopwatch/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript,
+**Tech used:** HTML, JavaScript,

+Instantiating Date and using getTime() method!

 Starting with more focused and smaller projects allowed me to embrace versatile functions and all its capabilities.
-Instantiating Date and using getTime() method!

 ## Optimizations
-*function code block repitition to get comfortable with javaScript*
+*My second attempt at stopwatch practice*

 ## Lessons Learned:

-Learned that everything commmented out will not affect the speed & optimization on a site.
-With the codeblock re-written and commented out a dozen times, I was worried that it may affect the speed.
-This allowed me to get more comfortable with adding comments to each of my steps in future projects and work.
-Learned that with practice can come perfect.
-One step closer to perfecting the foundations of user interaction.

-Impletementing eventListeners and functions.

-*fuck yeah I did it!*

-also, CSS gets easier when JS takes half the load.
+This was tougher than expected.
+My inability too see the endless possibilities with built in methods limit me to basic coding.
+I must be more daring with my coding.

+*Hell yeah!
+Let's goo!*